AmokSolderer/APC/DOC/LisyDebug.md

 Lisy can also be controlled remotely via WiFi.
 In this mode it'll just print all information directly into your shell, including the debug log.
 Hence, you don't have to bother with removing the SD card any more, since all the required information is already on your screen.

 If you have set-up the WiFi configuration of your Lisy system, you can use the Remote Debug Mode as follows:

 With your pinball machine switched off, connect the jumpers 1 (No Autostart) and 3 (Debug Mode).
 After you've turned on the power, wait for the yellow LED to light up.
 Now Lisy has booted and is waiting for instructions.
-First you have to obtain the IP adress of Lisy in your WiFi network.
-Now open a shell on your PC and connect to Lisy via ssh:
+First you have to obtain the IP address of Lisy in your WiFi network.
+Then open up a shell on your PC and use this address to connect to Lisy via ssh:

-    ssh pi@IP-adress
+    ssh pi@IP-address

 Log into the system by using lisy80 as the password.
 Now it depends whether you're using the Pi on an APC 3 or on a Lisy_Mini board.
 In case of the APC 3 you have to use